Rikuron/Yamz_Landing_Page/README.md

 -   **Dynamic Data**: Maps over `services.json` to generate service cards, making content management simple.
 -   **Responsive Carousel**: Uses Swiper's `breakpoints` to display 1, 2, or 3 slides depending on the screen width.
 -   **Enhanced UX**: Features `loop` for infinite scrolling and `dynamicBullets` for more engaging pagination.

+### Products Section
+- Displays a collection of products available for purchase.
+- Clean, grid-based layout.
+- Responsive design for all screen sizes.

+### Contact Section
+- Provides contact information and ways to get in touch.
+- Designed for easy user interaction.

+### Footer
+- Contains essential links, contact details, and social media icons.
+- Consistent branding and design.

+### GoToTopButton
+- A reusable component that appears when the user scrolls down the page.
+- Provides a smooth scroll-to-top animation when clicked.
+- Visibility is controlled by the `useGoToTopButton` hook.

+### Custom Hooks
+- **`useScrollActivity`**: Tracks scroll position to manage the header's dynamic state and highlight the active navigation section.
+- **`useGoToTopButton`**: Monitors the scroll position to determine when the "Go to Top" button should be visible.

 ## 🔧 Configuration